-Folded Rock: Perhaps one of the most fascinating natural features in this preserve is this folded metamorphic bedrock formed during intense and powerful shifts in the Earth's tectonic plates broken lower branches and flattened foliage on the ground.
+13 Folded Rock: Perhaps one of the most fascinating natural features in this preserve is this folded metamorphic bedrock formed during intense and powerful shifts in the Earth's tectonic plates ground.

 300 million years ago.
 It is amazing that the rock experienced so much pressure and heat that it became pliable and was "folded" as tectonic plates shifted.